-At the asbestos industry’s peak in the 1950s and 1960s, it had a product for every machine, vehicle and construction project.
-Its salesmen traveled the continent, and its ads ran in national media.
-Asbestos became a normal part of the American landscape.
+The asbestos industry in the United States peaked in the 1950s and 1960s, when it had a product for every piece of industrial equipment, vehicle and construction site.
+Asbestos was prized because it is strong, durable, insulating and fire resistant.
+It was a normal part of the American landscape.

-Half a century later, the consequences are clear: There are Americans suffering from pleural mesothelioma and other asbestos-related diseases in every state of the nation.
+Because of this widespread and pervasive asbestos use, there are Americans suffering from pleural mesothelioma, asbestosis and other asbestos-related diseases in every state of the nation.

-Asbestos occurs naturally in many parts of the eastern and western United States.
 America’s first asbestos mine opened in the Sall Mountain area of northern Georgia.
-Before asbestos mining came to the U.S., it was already well developed in Canada.
+Before asbestos mining came to the U.S., it was already well-developed in Canada.

-The last U.S. asbestos operation was the King City Asbestos Company mine in central California, which closed in 2002.
+The last U.S. asbestos extraction operation was the King City Asbestos Company mine in central California, which closed in 2002.
 Mining the toxic mineral is not allowed in the U.S. anymore.

 Many of the first American asbestos-insulation factories were set up in the region now known as the Rust Belt.
-They had plenty of customers close at hand.
 Asbestos construction materials were commonplace in almost every industrial worksite from the 1930s to the 1970s.

 One of the original asbestos-product manufacturers was the H.W.
 Johns Manufacturing Company in New York.
 In 1901, it merged with the Manville Covering Company founded in Wisconsin to become Johns-Manville, one of the titans of the asbestos industry.